1and1/reactive/reactive-kafka-example/src/main/java/net/oneandone/incubator/neo/README.md

 [![Build Status]()]()

-The Neo project contains several core libraries that enable writing resilient, high scalable, web-based applications.
+The Neo project contains several libraries that enable writing resilient, high scalable, web-based applications and services.
+This includes convenience artifacts in context of Java8 as well as web artifacts

 Neo considers synchronous programming as well as the asynchronous, reactive-oriented programming approach.